Measurement of the jet mass in hadronic decays of boosted W bosons at 13 TeV and extraction of the W boson mass: Systematic uncertainties

 where $N_\text{total}$, $\hat{N}_\text{pass}$, and $\hat{N}_\text{fail}$ are the total number of events and the best fit values of the number of events in the pass and fail regions, respectively.
 The parameter $\hat{\theta}$ denotes the best fit value of $\theta$, while $N_\text{pass}$ and $N_\text{fail}$ are the initial number of events in the pass and fail regions, respectively.

-The uncertainty in the modeling of initial-state radiation (ISR) and final-state radiation (FSR) is estimated by varying the respective parton shower renormalization scale up and down by a factor of two.
+The uncertainty in the modeling of initial-state radiation (ISR) and final-state radiation (FSR) is estimated by varying the respective parton shower renormalization scale up and down by a factor of two, and storing corresponding weights during the event generation.
 The effect is treated as a shape uncertainty for signal and background events by propagating the variations to the \pt and \msd through a reweighting of simulated events.
 To account for uncertainties in the hadronization model of the \wqqjets signal process, we assign a shape uncertainty equal to the difference between the central simulation sample (\MGvATNLO{}+\PYTHIA) and an alternative generator (\MGvATNLO+\HERWIG), which implements another hadronization model.
 This uncertainty mainly affects the tails of the \PW boson mass distribution, where nonperturbative effects dominate.

-To account for uncertainties in the prediction of the \ttbar cross section and kinematics, a shape uncertainty is introduced.
-The up and down variations are constructed by comparing the \pt and \msd distributions with and without applying the top quark \pt reweighting.
 The higher-order QCD and EW correction systematic uncertainties for the \wqqjets and \zqqjets simulation is estimated from the envelope of the scale variations for the NLO QCD and NLO EW predictions derived in Ref.~\cite{Lindert:2017olm}.
 The QCD and EW correction uncertainties are treated as separate shape uncertainties in the fit.
 Uncertainties related to parton distribution functions have been estimated to be a factor ${\geq}3$ smaller than those in the considered \pt range~\cite{Lindert:2017olm} and neglected.

+To account for uncertainties in the prediction of the \ttbar cross section and kinematics, a shape uncertainty is introduced.
+The up and down variations are constructed by comparing the \pt and \msd distributions with and without applying the top quark \pt reweighting.
 In addition, normalization uncertainties are included as nuisance parameters with log-normal constraints amounting to 20\% for \zqqjets~\cite{Rubin:2010xp}.

 In Fig.~\ref{img:systematics_summary}, we summarize the effect of the systematic uncertainties in the reconstructed \msd.
 The dominant shape effects can be attributed to uncertainties in the hadronization model, jet energy scale, and final-state shower.
 The jet energy scale and final-state shower mainly affect the region of the \PW boson mass peak ($70<\msdreco<110\GeV$).
 These lead to a shift of events from the peak region on top of a falling background, thus affecting most strongly the number of events at the right-hand side of the \PW boson mass peak ($90<\msdreco<110\GeV$).
 The size of the hadronization model uncertainty is smallest at the \PW boson mass peak and mainly affects the tails of the \PW boson mass distribution ($\msdreco<70\GeV$ and $\msdreco>90\GeV$) where light-flavor quark and gluon jets dominate~\cite{CMS:2018vzn}.